CARSOFTWARESYSTEMS/EV-Battery-Safety-System/README.md

-# AI-Powered EV Battery Fire Prevention System

-## How to Collect SOC & SOH from EV BMS
+# How to Collect SOC & SOH from EV BMS

 ## 1. Understand BMS Communication Protocols
 Battery Management Systems (BMS) communicate SOC (State of Charge) and SOH (State of Health) data using industry-standard protocols: